blynkkk/blynkkk.github.io/Widgets.md

 In order to remove created **event** please use swipe.
 You can also swipe out last element in the Event itself.

 **NOTE:** The timer widget rely on the server time and not your phone time.
 Sometimes the phone time may not match the server time.
-**NOTE** : Events are triggered only once when the condition is met.
+**NOTE:** Events are triggered only once when the condition is met.
 That's mean [chaining of events](https://community.blynk.cc/t/eventor-behavior-bug-feature/20962) is not possible (however, could be enabled for commercials).

 <img src="https://d1bhbfzxsgnz1o.cloudfront.net/images/eventor/eventor_edit.png" style="width: 200px; height:360px"/>